drkostasatp1/ethOpenMucTestbench/guide/README.md

 # Installing the EthTestbench on a Windows machine, step by step Quick Start Guide
 Requirements: Java JRE, (Git), OpenMuc

-## Install a Java JRE
+## Install a Java JDK

-Your system must be configured to host a Java JRE Environment.
+Your system must be configured to host a Java JDK Software Development Kit to compile the Projetc (Java 8).